-As explained, the Dodge County 345 kV Route Permit application will be reviewed in Docket No. TL-17-308, while the CON application for the LWECS and associated LHVTL will be reviewed in Docket No. CN-17-306.
-These applications are being submitted concurrently with this Application so all three applications can be considered together in the context of the overall
+As explained, DCW expects that the Route Permit and CON for the gen-tie will be submitted by the Spring of 2020.
+The CON application for the LWECS will be reviewed in Docket No. CN-17-306.

-Project.
 Following the issuance of the LWECS Site Permit from the Commission, DCW will be responsible for obtaining all other applicable permits, approvals, and licenses associated with the construction of the Project.
 Table 56 provides a summary of the permits and approvals that may be required.